oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 == Mandatory Tests
 <mandatory-tests>
-Mandatory tests MUST NOT fail at a valid CSAF document.
-A program MUST handle a test failure as an error.
+Mandatory tests SHALL NOT fail at a valid CSAF document.
+A program SHALL handle a test failure as an error.

 === Missing Definition of Product ID
 <missing-definition-of-product-id>
-For each element of type `$['$defs'].product_id_t` which is not inside a Full Product Name (type: `full_product_name_t`) and therefore reference an element within the `product_tree` it MUST be tested that the Full Product Name element with the matching `product_id` exists.
+For each element of type `$['$defs'].product_id_t` which is not inside a Full Product Name (type: `full_product_name_t`) and therefore reference an element within the `product_tree` it SHALL be tested that the Full Product Name element with the matching `product_id` exists.
 The same applies for all items of elements of type `$['$defs'].products_t`.